History of Jerome

 In 1912, James S. Douglas purchased and began development of the Little Daisy Mine.
 By 1916, Jerome had two bonanza mines.
 Copper production peaked in 1929, but the Depression and low grade ore deposits reversed the fortunes of the town.
 The Little Daisy shut down in 1938.
 Phelps Dodge took over the United Verde in 1935, but loss of profits brought the operation and Jerome's mining days to an end in 1953.

 The Douglas Family

-Learn more about the city of Jerome's extensive mining operation at Jerome State Historic Park.
+Learn more about the city of Jerome's extensive history and mining operation at Jerome State Historic Park.